MicrosoftDocs/SupportArticles-docs/Outlook/Client/performance/performance-issues-if-too-many-items-or-folders.md

 **Method 1: Manage the growth of exceptions for recurring meetings**

 Not all calendar items have an equal effect on performance.
-One-time meetings have a relatively smalleffect, and long-lived, recurring meetings have a greater effect.
-When an instance of a recurring meeting is changed, this creates exceptions that are stored in the recurring meeting series.
+One-time meetings have a relatively small effect, and long-lived, recurring meetings have a greater effect.
+A change that's made in an instance of a recurring meeting creates exceptions that are stored in the recurring meeting series.
 Every change to the meeting attributes, such as the subject, body, location, or time, creates a corresponding exception.
 Eventually, these exceptions inflate the size of the recurring meeting and impose a greater performance cost.
 You can address mitigate this higher cost by using Appointment Recurrence settings to set an end time or maximum recurrence count.
 Then, you can create a new recurring meeting instead of extending the existing recurrence.

 **Method 2: Enable shared calendar improvements**